Safely Reunifying Child and Parent

-2. Investigate which factors make children less likely to reunify with their families and more likely to reenter care after reunification.
+2. Determine which factors make children less likely to reunify with their families and more likely to reenter care after reunification.

-3. Examine which children had greater access to services and supports.
+3. Conclude which children have greater access to services and supports.

 4. Identify which service focuses on relationship enhancement as well as how parents discipline their children.